-Table 2-2: U.S. wind power rankings: the top 20 states (Source: LBNL [8])
+Figure 2-10: U.S. Wind share of electricity generation in 2016 (Source: AWEA [11])

 The U.S. has significant wind energy potential.
 NREL estimates the potential rated capacity that could be installed on available windy land areas across the U.S. is approximately 11 million MW, and the annual wind energy that could be generated from these potential installed capacities is approximately 39 million gigawatt hours (GWh).
-This is more than nine times the electricity generated from all sources in the U.S. in 2014 [14, 15].
-Figure 2-10 shows the distribution of the wind resource.
+This is more than nine times the electricity generated from all sources in the U.S. in 2014 [12, 13].
+Figure 2-11 shows the distribution of the wind resource.

-Figure 2-10: 80-meter U.S. wind resource map (Source: NREL [16])
+Figure 2-11: 80-meter U.S. wind resource map (Source: NREL [14])

-As can be seen in Figure 2-10 there is an abundance of wind energy resources along the U.S. coast lines and in the Great Lakes.
+As can be seen in Figure 2-11 there is an abundance of wind energy resources along the U.S. coast lines and in the Great Lakes.
 Offshore winds tend to be of higher speed and steadier relative to onshore wind.
-The first offshore wind farm, the 30 MW Block Island Wind farm off of the coast of Rhode Island, is expected to be completed in the fall of 2016 [17, 18].
-The proposed 1,500 MW Cape Wind project in Cape Cod, Massachusetts whose construction was planned to start in the Fall of 2014 suffered a major setback in January 2015 when its two utility customers, National Grid and Northeast Utilities, terminated the power purchase agreements to buy 77.5% of the projects output [19, 20].
+The first U.S. offshore wind farm, the 30 MW Block Island Wind farm off of the coast of Rhode Island, was completed in the August 2016 [15] and started delivering power to the grid in May 2017.
+The proposed 1,500 MW Cape Wind project in Cape Cod, Massachusetts whose construction was planned to start in the fall of 2014 suffered a major setback in January 2015 when its two utility customers, National Grid and Northeast Utilities, terminated the power purchase agreements to buy 77.5% of the project's output [16, 17].